-MRM is delighted to welcome Austrian tenor Ilker Arcayürek for General Management.
+MRM is delighted to welcome Austrian tenor Ilker Arcayürek for general management.
 Hailed by the press for his “golden tenor” (Opera Now Magazine) and quickly establishing himself “in a class of his own” (The Guardian), Ilker has emerged as one of the most exciting and versatile vocal artists in recent years.
-He is a winner of the International Art Song Competition of Germany’s Hugo Wolf Academy, a finalist of the 2015 BBC Cardiff Singer of the World, and is a former BBC Radio 3 New Generation Artist.
+He is a winner of the International Art Song Competition of Germany’s Hugo Wolf Academy, a finalist of the 2015 BBC Cardiff Singer of the World, and a former BBC Radio 3 New Generation Artist.
 Champs Hill Records released his first solo album “Der Einsame” featuring Schubert songs and accompanied by Simon Lepper in 2017 to great critical acclaim.

 Ilker’s 2018-19 season was launched with his recital debut at the Edinburgh International Festival and the opening of the Copenhagen Opera Festival, where he appeared in concert followed by a recital performance.
 A recital tour in February 2019 sees him make his highly anticipated US recital debut at the Park Avenue Armory in New York and with San Francisco Performances, accompanied by pianist Simon Lepper.
 He also returns to perform recitals at Wigmore Hall as well as complete cycles of Schubert’s Winterreise at the Innsbruck Festwochen and the Bibliotheksaal Polling.
 On the opera stage he makes his debut with Opera Graz as Lyonel in Flotow’s Martha, and as the title role in Weber’s Oberon, as well as returning to the Volksoper Wien in Lortzing’s Zar und Zimmermann.
 He will make his US operatic debut in the role of Nadir in Les Pêcheurs de Perles at Santa Fe Opera in summer 2019.